 Students Love It

-Experiential learning, where students are learning hand-on provides students with the best of both worlds from learning in the classroom while building professional skills (2).
+Experiential learning, where students are learning hands-on provides students with the best of both worlds from learning in the classroom while building professional skills (2).
 Examples of experiential learning can be internships or assisting with faculty research or trips abroad.
 Students value this process as they are constantly looking for skills that will translate into the real world, and reviewing work is an essential workplace skill.
 Combining hands-on learning with learning by teaching is a great way for students to further reflect on their learning experience for professional growth.
-Evaluating current research studies, work reports or project plans is a perfect way for students to ask the right questions, develop communication skills and gain new insights as they plan their post-grad aspirations.
+Evaluating current research studies, work reports, or project plans is a perfect way for students to ask the right questions, develop communication skills, and gain new insights as they plan their post-grad aspirations.

 Peer feedback should already be established in the college years for future use in corporations.
 The same is true in developing a corporate culture, peer feedback is critical at the workplace.
 Here are the reasons why:

 When students are out there in the real life of employment, they will be receiving feedback from their managers.
 Peer feedback comes from different sources on different aspects of work.
 Solid feedback from peers helps employees realize which area of performance needs improvement.